brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

 #### Reading and workshops

+ * [　] Read the *Async & Performance* volume of the Kyle Simpson JS series. **Disposition**: Began reading yesterday.
+Very much more useful than the last volumes I've read.
  * [　] Read [W3.org's best practices document](https://www.w3.org/wiki/JavaScript_best_practices).
- * [Ｘ] Start reading about major JS graphical libraries of interest, beginning with list made earlier. **Disposition**: Under way with D3.js and SVG/SVG.js.
+ * [　] Start reading about major JS graphical libraries of interest, beginning with list made earlier. **Disposition**: SVG.js.
 Also, look at Treat.js and Sigma.js.

  * [　] Read about the peer-to-peer browser networking that Be Birchal described in in-person check-ins on 20170424.